 At the beginning of each compounding activity session, and after liquids are spilled, the surfaces of the direct compounding environment are first cleaned with Purified Water to remove water-soluble residues.
-Immediately thereafter, the same surfaces are sanitized with sterile 70% isopropyl alcohol, or other effective antimicrobial agents, using non-lint wipe.
+Immediately thereafter, the same surfaces are sanitized with sterile 70% isopropyl alcohol, or other effective disinfectant, using a non-lint wipe.
+Alcohol should be allowed to air dry.

-CAUTION: USE OF CHLORINATED OR HALOGEN MATERIALS IN THE ISOLATOR MAY DAMAGE STAINLESS STEEL.
+Caution: USE OF CHLORINATED OR HALOGEN MATERIALS IN THE ISOLATOR MAY DAMAGE STAINLESS STEEL.